-The only way to treat tooth infection symptoms, gum abscess, or an infected tooth is through reliable antibiotics and professional dental treatment.
+The only way to treat natural antibiotics for tooth infection symptoms, gum abscess home treatment, or an infected tooth is through reliable antibiotics and professional dental treatment.
 If you don’t get your infected tooth examined by a dentist, the infection may eventually spread into the pulp chamber, gums, roots, or your bloodstream, leading to severe complications.

 How will a dentist treat a tooth infection?